apenwarr/redo/docs/cookbook/container/index.md

 Instead of that, you can have a .do script that produces a *different* directory as a side effect.
-So above, `simple.fs.do` produces a directory called `simple` when you run `redo simple.fs`.  `simple.fs` is the (incidentally empty) output, which is managed by redo and which other scripts can depend upon using `redo-ifchange simple.fs`.
-The `simple` directory just happens to materialize, and redo doesn't know anything about it, which means it doesn't try to do anything about it, and you don't have to care what redo's semantics for it might someday be.
+So above, `simple.fs.do` produces a directory called `simple` when you run `redo simple.fs`.  `simple.fs` is the (incidentally empty) target file, which is remembered by redo as a node in the dependency tree, so that other scripts can depend upon it using `redo-ifchange simple.fs`.
+The `simple` directory happens to materialize too, and redo doesn't know anything about it, which means it doesn't try to do anything about it, and you don't have to care what redo's semantics for it might someday be.
 In other words, maybe someday we'll find a more elegant way to handle .do files that create